Misproduction alarms

 Last modified:

-Misproduction alarms notify you about the variance between target and measured values for the overall system and individual inverters.
-There are several methods for estimating the theoretical production (“simulation”) of your system under normal operating mode:
+Misproduction alarms notify you about the variance between target and actual (measured) values for the overall system and individual inverters.

-An alarm is triggered if there is a deviation between the target value and the measured value when the minimal threshold value exceeds the minimum deviation of the alarm category "normal".
-The target value and the comparison to the measured value are calculated on an interval basis, both for the whole system as well as for each inverter every time the data is updated.
+An alarm is triggered if the deviation between the target and the actual value exceeds the normal threshold configured.
+Additional thresholds can be configured to trigger alarms with different severities.
+The target value and the comparison to the actual value are calculated on an interval basis, both for the whole system as well as for each inverter every time the data is updated.

 Severity: To test the effect of different severity values on misproduction alarms, go to Misproduction alarms > Interactive preview.

-Expected power: See Simulation methods for smart alarms
+Expected power: See Calculation methods for total outage and misproduction alarms.

-Monitoring threshold: Monitoring begins once the simulated power reaches the defined percentage of nominal power (= manufacturer's indication of the system's power output under normal conditions).
+Monitoring threshold: Monitoring begins once the expected power reaches the defined percentage of nominal power (= manufacturer's indication of the system's power output under normal conditions).

 Example